cibernox/cibernox.github.io/source/_posts/2016-01-24-ember-closure-actions-in-depth.markdown

 Going forward the Ember 2.0 path, closure actions are one of the tools in your belt you're going to use more often.

-Understanding them fully will allow to squeeze them to your advantage and write simpler and more maintainable code.
+Understanding them fully will allow you to squeeze them to your advantage and write simpler and more maintainable code.